Best Grass For Goats (Beginner guide)

 Pearl millet is believed to have originated in Africa, Asia, and parts of the Americas.

-It is a tall, coarse grass grown grass that can be grained and foraged production.
+It is a tall grass that can be grained and foraged production.

 Nutrition